JPikowski/DSC-110/README.md

 # DSC 110, Survey of Software Tools

 TechStack topics for computational (and data) scientists.
 The list of topics (see topics folder) is incomplete.
 The course was inspired by (i) a summer course run by [Dr. Ed Overman at Ohio State University](https://math.osu.edu/people/overman.2) and (ii) [MIT - The Missing Semester](https://missing.csail.mit.edu).
+Edited from [dsc-techstack](https://github.com/jamesquinlan/dsc-techstack) by James Quinlan.

 ## Course description